By Jivana Heyman

 Teaching needs to begin with keeping students safe and empowering them to explore their own limits and potential.
 Alignment is not a prescribed thing but a way of moving safely.
 This means understanding common contraindications (such as spinal flexion with osteoporosis), and not judging one form as better or more advanced than another.
 Yoga is about self-awareness not gymnastics.
 As Matthew Sanford says, it’s about working from the inside out.
 Focus on finding the energetic alignment, or the subtle experience.

-(For more on how to adapt popular yoga poses, join Jivana's free webinar today!
+(For three ways to adapt Sun Salutation, join Jivana's FREE upcoming mini-workshop on January 6!
 Learn more here and register for a replay.)

 Consider the tone of your instructions.
 Are you commanding students to move their bodies in particular ways?
 Or, are you inviting them on an inner exploration?
 One way to invite students on a journey is to offer many variations of a practice and help them find the level that is best for them.
 We need to go of the idea that more is better, or that physically advanced asana equals advanced yoga, and we have to be skilled at seeing the practice as a spectrum of possibilities rather than a finite thing.